space-wizards/docs/src/en/space-station-14/departments/atmos/proposals/station-air-recirculation.md

 This proposal plans to introduce a pressure-based recirculation system, where temperature controlled air can recirculate to maintain a stable atmosphere.
 Air will flow from a slightly higher pressure air vent (at 110.325 kPa for example) and move to lower pressure air scrubbers.
 This gas is then recycled, temperature-controlled, and reintroduced into the atmosphere through Distro.

-This proposal also plans to remove Gas Miners, as they are no longer needed with the new system.
+This proposal also plans to move away from infinite gas reserves, to promote the usage of the station's recyclernet.
+Gas miners will be tuned to produce less gas, to ensure that the station's air reserves are not infinite.

 ## The Problem